michel1991/ocp-java-11/modulars/README.md

 Option E is incorrect because var can be used with or without modules.
 Finally, option F is incorrect because “write once, run anywhere” is a core benefit of Java independent of modules.

-#### Which types of modules are required to contain a module-info file?
-*  A. Automatic only
-*  B. Named only
-*  C. Unnamed only
-*  D. Automatic and named
-*  E. Automatic and unnamed
-*  F. Named and unnamed

-An unnamed module is on the classpath.
-While it is permitted to have a module-info file, the file is ignored if present.
-An automatic module is on the module path and does not have a module-info file.
-A named module is required to have a module-info file, making option B the correct answer.

 #### Which is a benefit of ServiceLoader?
 *  A. It allows you to add functionality without recompiling the application.